gunnarvoet/niskine-proc/README.md

 ### SBE37
 Processing done.

-Some of the processing code lives in https://github.com/gunnarvoet/sbemoored.
+Some of the processing code lives in a separate repository at https://github.com/gunnarvoet/sbemoored.

 **2864, 3638, 4922, 4923** worked fine.